Rythm17/SVM-ML/README.md

     'degree': [2, 3, 4],
      }
       ```
-3. 5-fold cross-validation is used to find the optimal parameters.
+4. 5-fold cross-validation is used to find the optimal parameters.
-4. Evaluation:
+5. Evaluation:

-   a.
+   .
 Cross-validation accuracy and test set accuracy are calculated and saved.